abcin2/davidcas9/README.md

 * Few models have allowed for the simulation of synaptic plasticity in a biophysically realistic manner.
 I am augmenting large realistic network models built with Michael Hines’ NEURON library to produce these kinds of constrained models to elucidate the role of plasticity in learning and memory circuits involving the hippocampus.

-### CORnet Radiology
+### SPAUN Mods

-* The MIT DiCarlo lab’s CORnet is the highest performing visual cortex model to date.
-I’m working on testing whether it performs more similarly to layperson accuracy, expert accu- racy, or traditional ML accuracy on radiology image data.
+* Researchers at the University of Waterloo have developed a platform ([SPAUN](https://xchoo.github.io/spaun2.0/)) within Nengo that allows users to plug in and out models of different cognitive systems in the brain to see how they interact to form behaviors (through the control of a robotic arm).
+The MIT DiCarlo lab’s CORnet is the highest performing visual cortex model to date.
+I am looking to implement CORnet and other highly successful and realistic neural system models in SPAUN 2.0, then benchmark them using BrainScore on layperson and expert recognition tasks.

 🌱 I’m currently learning ...